blake1ward/portfolio/search-for-res.md

 Some Search Options do not give you the option to type; there are Search Options with preset Search Field options.
 For example: the Search Option “Room Type."

-<div class="alert alert-info"><p>There are specific and general search option criteria.
-For example, a search for Guest
-ID # could yield a more exact result than a search for Guest Last Name if the guest has a common surname.</p></div>
+There are specific and general search option criteria.
+For example, a search for Guest ID # could yield a more exact result than a search for Guest Last Name if the guest has a common surname.

 If you know the approximate date of the reservation, narrow your search with a smaller date range.
 To expand your search, expand the date range to include dates, weeks, months, or even years.

-6. Click to display the search results on the screen.
+6. Click **Refresh** to display the search results on the screen.

 If the search yields only one result, it will automatically open on your display.
 If the search yields multiple results, a list will display on the screen.

 If the search yields multiple results:
-Click Print to print a list of results.
+- Click **Print** to print a list of results.
-Double-click to open a reservation to view its details.
+- Double-click a reservation to view open it and view details about it.